SWE-Exp: Experience-Driven Software Issue Resolution: Results

-In this section, we analyze the impact of the number of experiences on the performance of \approach.
+In this section, we analyze the impact of two hyperparameters, namely, the number of experiences and the size of the experience bank, on the performance of \approach.
+Here, the number of experiences refers to how many past experiences the agent leverages in attempting to solve each individual instance, while the size of the experience bank denotes the total number of candidate experiences available for retrieval.
+To save API costs while obtaining reliable results, we conduct experiments on \texttt{DeepSeek-V3-0324}, one of the most popular open-sourced LLMs.

 We vary the number of experiences from 0 to 4, where 0 means no experience is used.
-The results are shown in Figure~\ref{fig:exp_pass@1}.

-As shown in Figure~\ref{fig:exp_pass@1}, the relationship between experience number and performance demonstrates an increase-then-stable trend.
-Without any experiences, the system achieves 37.8\% Pass@1.
-Performance peaks at 41.6\% when using exactly 1 experience, representing a 3.8\% improvement over the method without experiences.
-However, increasing the number of experiences beyond 1 leads to diminishing returns: using 2 experiences drops performance to 40.4\%, while 3 and 4 experiences achieve 40.2\% and 39.6\% respectively.

-This pattern demonstrates that while relevant experiences can significantly enhance performance, excessive guidance can impair effectiveness by overwhelming or distracting the agent.
-The optimal configuration uses a single, carefully selected experience that provides targeted guidance without introducing cognitive burden or conflicting information.
+As the results in Figure~\ref{fig:exp_pass1} show, the relationship between experience number and performance demonstrates an increase-then-stable trend.
+Without any experience, the system achieves 37.8\% Pass@1.
+The performance peaks at 42.0\% when exactly 1 experience is used, while dropping as the number continues to increase.
+This pattern demonstrates that while relevant experiences can significantly enhance performance, excessive guidance can introduce cognitive burden or conflicting information to the agent.
 This finding underscores the importance of selective experience retrieval and highlights the need for quality over quantity in experience-driven agent systems.

 When comparing the resolved instances across different numbers of retrieved experiences (from 0 to 4), we observe substantial variability in the subsets of issues successfully solved.
 As illustrated in Figure~\ref{fig:venn}, a large number of issues (131) are consistently resolved across all settings.
 When utilizing past experiences, each experience demonstrates the ability to uniquely resolve specific instances.
 This suggests that mitigating the misleading influences within individual experiences, while allowing the accumulation of experience to contribute positively, may further enhance the agent's ability to resolve issues.